 There are two types of diabetes—type 1 and type 2.
 Type 1 Diabetes also known as juvenile diabetes is an autoimmune disease that damages the pancreas so it can not produce insulin.
-Type 1 Diabetics are insulin dependent—they must take insulin to survive.
+These type 1 Diabetics are insulin dependent—they must take insulin to survive.
 Type 2 Diabetes occurs when your cells no longer allow insulin in.
 Your pancreas makes more than enough insulin, in fact too much, but insulin doesn’t work properly.
 We call this Insulin Resistance.

-Why would your body become resistant to insulin?
+Why would your body have insulin resistance?